sean9999/rebouncer/README.md

 It employes a plugin architecture that can allow it to be used flexibly whenever the fan-out/fan-in concurrency pattern is needed.

-The canonical case is a file-watcher that discards events involving temp files and other artefacts, providing it's consumer with a clean, sane, and curated source of events.
+The canonical case is a file-watcher that discards events involving temp files and other artefacts, providing its consumer with a clean, sane, and curated source of events.
 It is the engine behind [Fasthak](https://www.seanmacdonald.ca/posts/fasthak/).

 For the canonical case, rebouncer is also available as a binary.
 It takes a directory as an argument, producing SSE events to stdout.